0xNullLight/Project-3/README.md

 - Try using a component library, such as Semantic UI, Chakra UI, or Ant Design.
 - Create all the CSS for your application just using CSS.
 - Regardless of which of these options you choose—it must look professional and be mobile-friendly.

+PRESENTATION REQUIREMENTS

+Your formal, 10-minute presentation must include the following:
+- Your Applications overall concept
+- The motivation of your applications development
+- Your Design Process
+- Technologies used (and a brief description of how they work)
+- A demonstartion of the appplications functionality
+- Directions for future development
+- Sometimes, talking intelligently about tech > doing tech.